DuncBoi/BarcodeFlasher/README.md

 # Barcode Flasher

 A Flask web app that queues custom barcode sequences and displays them on screen at precise intervals.
-Ideal for stress-testing and validation of any workflow that consumes live scanner input.
+Ideal for stress-testing and validating any workflow that consumes live scanner input.

 ---